lthms/soap.coffee-lthms/site/posts/LtacMetaprogramming.md

 Coming back to our current goal, proving `@eq nat (Nat.add 0 0) 0`{.coq}[^equ1]
 requires to construct a term of a type whose only constructor is `eq_refl`{.coq}. `eq_refl`{.coq} accepts one argument, and encodes the proof that said argument is equal to itself.
-In practice, Coq typechecker will accept the term `@eq_refl _ x`{.coq} when it expects a term of type `@eq _ x y`{.coq}
+In practice, Coq type checker will accept the term `@eq_refl _ x`{.coq} when it expects a term of type `@eq _ x y`{.coq}
 *if* it can reduce `x`{.coq} and `y`{.coq} to the same term.